 Maah Daah Hey Trail

-Epic trail stretches 144 miles through rugged western North Dakota
+Epic trail stretching 144 miles through rugged western North Dakota

-The trail leads from United States Forest Service’s Burning Coal Vein Campground 30 miles south of Medora to the CCC campground 16 miles south of Watford City.
-The route takes users past the “Old West” North Dakota town of Medora with its summer musical and unique places to unwind, have a cold drink and grab a snack for the trail.
+The trail begins (or ends) at the United States Forest Service’s Burning Coal Vein Campground 30 miles south of Medora and snakes its way over and around buttes and grasslands to its northern terminus at the CCC campground 16 miles south of Watford City.
+The route takes users past the “Old West” town of Medora with its summer musical and unique places to unwind, have a cold drink and grab a snack for the trail.

 The trail is open year-round but it is best to check the weather before heading out.
 Maps are available from the Forest Service in Dickinson, Bismarck or Watford City.

 Click here for year-round recreational activities held on the trail.